Seal Rehabilitation and Research Centre: 20th century

-In Pieterburen, pinnipeds have been cared for on the initiative of Lenie 't Hart since the first seal, a young male named Loeskus, arrived on 21 December 1971.
+In Pieterburen, pinnipeds had been cared for on the initiative of Lenie 't Hart since the first seal, a young male named Loeskus, arrived on 21 December 1971.
 This was a continuation of the efforts of René and Anneke Wentzel, who had rehabilitated orphaned seals in the nearby village of Uithuizen since 1961.
 In 1952, Gerrit de Haan and Annie de Haan-Langeveld had founded the first European seal sanctuary in De Koog as part of the Texels Museum, a venture that became Ecomare in 1986.

-The SRRC, located at 't Hart's home, has been expanded several times.
-Construction on the current building officially began on 7 September 1978.
+The SRRC, located at 't Hart's home, had been expanded several times.
+Construction on the final building officially began on 7 September 1978.
 VARA radio and television presenter Bert Garthoff, known for hosting the popular radio programme Weer of geen weer, laid the foundation stone.
 He was asked to do so because he had been one of the first Dutch media personalities to call attention to environmental issues through his work.
 Prince Bernhard of Lippe-Biesterfeld, a founder and the inaugural president of the World Wide Fund for Nature, was present for the opening of four additional outdoor pools, quarantine units, a public information hall, and a video room in 1993.